 Battle Against White Supremacy & Post-Trump America

 History finds a way to repeat itself.
-Just as Superman and Captain America had to fight against anti-semitism in the 1930s and Islamophobia Post-9/11, white supremacy has become a recurring theme in American history.
-There were citizens angry that Superman fought against the KKK in the 1940s and there are still people angry at him saving immigrants in 2018.
-As perplexingly horrific these parallels are, one thing is crucial, these heroes will always be there, on the right side of history.
+Just as Superman and Captain America had to fight against the injustices of there, today calls for a new one.
+White supremacy has become a recurring theme in American history.
+There was anger when Superman fought the KKK in the 1940s and the same anger exists when saving immigrants in 2018.

 The Importance of Heroes in a Broken Society